-A disaster management advisory forum, in terms of Section 51 of the Act, is a consultative body in which a municipality and relevant disaster management role-players within the municipal area consult with one another and co-ordinate their actions on matters relating to disaster management in the municipality a) INTERNAL TO THE DISTRICT MUNICIPALITY:
+A disaster management advisory forum, in terms of Section 51 of the Act, is a consultative body in which a municipality and relevant disaster management role-players within the municipal area consult with one another and co-ordinate their actions on matters relating to disaster management in the municipality.

 In the event of a disaster, the nature of the event will determine which representatives of the Advisory Forum or other experts will be co-opted to participate in the management thereof.
-Under normal circumstances the Forum meets once per semester.
+Under normal circumstances, the Forum meets once per semester.

-The District Municipality's Disaster Management Advisory Forum consist in terms of Section 51 of the Act, consist of the following:
+The District Municipality's Disaster Management Advisory Forum consists in terms of Section 51 of the Act, consisting of the following: